bagder/uncurled/mine/c-ares.md

 same.
 The `c` could be for curl, but it also made it into an English word like "cares" which was enough for me.

+The first c-ares release I did was called version 1.0.0, published in February 2004.

 With c-ares, we could soon offer asynchronous name resolving for curl on a wide range of platforms, but of course there were other projects and users out in the world who felt a similar need. c-ares is deployed widely by many.